 The Racketeer Influenced and Corrupt Organization Act (RICO) was enacted in 1970 as a part of the federal government’s attempt to contain organized crime.
 The legislation was initially aimed at bringing down various mafia families, but the statute has been interpreted broadly by the courts to include many different organizations far removed from street gangs or the mafia.
 The RICO statute does not create new crimes, but rather, creates harsher penalties and easier prosecution for existing state and federal crimes.
+The RICO attorneys at our firm have extensive experience representing clients charged under the RICO statute.

 To obtain a conviction in a RICO prosecution, the government must prove that 1) a RICO enterprise exists, 2) the defendant committed two or more predicate acts, 3) the commission of the predicate acts constituted a pattern, and 4) the defendant either: invested in the enterprise through racketeering activity, acquired an interest in or maintained control over the enterprise through racketeering activity, or conducted the affairs of the enterprise through racketeering activity.
 A RICO enterprise can exist in any form from corporations to street gangs, and the predicate acts are merely a list of well known state and federal crimes, such as murder, wire fraud, drug trafficking, or embezzlement.